skysqlinc/skysql-docs/docs/Backup and Restore/Logical Backup Examples.md

 ```

 - API_KEY : SKYSQL API KEY, see [SkySQL API Keys](https://app.skysql.com/user-profile/api-keys/)
-- SERVICE_ID : SkySQL serivce identifier, format dbtxxxxxx.
+- SERVICE_ID : SkySQL service identifier, format dbtxxxxxx.
 You can fetch the service ID from the Fully qualified domain name(FQDN) of your service.
 E.g: in dbpgf17106534.sysp0000.db2.skysql.com, 'dbpgf17106534' is the service ID.You will find the FQDN in the [Connect window](https://app.skysql.com/dashboard)

 ### Logical(dump) Backup